microservices-demo/microservices-demo/docs/deployment/ecs-weave-shippable.md

   * Find the 'front-end' repo in the list and select 'Enable'

 3. Create the `front-end` CD pipeline
+  * In the microservices-demo repo, update the following values for your AWS environment:
+    * In file `shippable.jobs.yml`
+      * Update the
   * Select the 'Pipelines' tab, 'Resources' view, and 'Add Resource' button (far right)
   * In the Subscription Integrations dropdown: choose 'Add integration' and complete the fields, as follows: